Rishi Sunak hints at more help with rising cost of living

 - Published

-Rishi Sunak has hinted that he could provide more help for households struggling with soaring living costs, promising: "We will get through this."
+Chancellor Rishi Sunak has hinted he could provide more help for households struggling with soaring living costs, promising: "We will get through this."

-The chancellor has announced a £400 discount on all energy bills, with extra assistance for poor households, pensioners and disabled people.
+He has announced a £400 discount on all energy bills, part-funded by a windfall tax on oil and gas company profits.

+The BBC understands the cabinet is split over the tax, amid fears it will stifle investment and economic growth.

-He told BBC Radio 4's Today programme he continued to be "prepared to respond to the situation on the ground".
+But Mr Sunak said he continued to be "prepared to respond to the situation on the ground".

-But Labour said cost-of-living help had to me more targeted towards the poor.
+Labour welcomed the extra help with the cost of living, which it has been demanding for months, but says it is poorly targeted, with better-off households getting cash they don't need.

+Because the money is being paid directly to every household, people who own second or third homes will get multiple £400 payments.

 Inflation - the rate at which the cost of goods and services is rising - is currently at 9%, pushed higher by rapidly increasing food and energy prices.